icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 # Compressor interceptor and middleware for IceRPC

-IceRpc.Compressor provides an [IceRPC][icerpc] interceptor and the corresponding IceRPC middleware.
+IceRpc.Compressor provides an [IceRPC][icerpc-csharp] interceptor and the corresponding IceRPC middleware.

 The compressor interceptor allows you to compress the payloads of outgoing requests.
 It also decompresses the payloads of incoming responses when these payloads are compressed.